apesteguia/Star-Dodge/README.md

 ### Linux

 You first need to install [lua](https://lua.org) and [love2D](https://love2d.org) on your system.
 Here is the example in Arch Linux.

+`sudo pacman -S lua love`

+### Windows

+You first need to download de .zip archive of the latest release [here](https://github.com/apesteguia/Star-Dodge/releases)

+Now extract the folder and run .exe file or if you have love2d installed the .love file.